kevino5233/Infector_KA/README.md

 There are some sample tests that you may build.
 They all have .sample# file endings.

+# Graphing

+Because Unity does not come with graphing utilities, I decided to write my own.
+The graph used here is (mostly) a Directed Acyclic Graph where the a given user's edges represent their students.
+Breadth First Search is the search algorithm I use for all graph traversal.
+The graph visualization begins by determining users with no coaches (i.e. entry points to independent graphs).
+These users are placed around a center with a radius of 2^(max_depth + 1) where max_depth is the greatest distance between the graph's entry point and a given node in that graph.
+Then for every node, they are rotated around the parent (coach) node with a radius of length_scale * 2^(max_depth - depth - 1) where length_scale is an arbitrary length between the nodes and scales with the exponent.
+In other words, the closer we get to leaves in the graph, the smaller the distance between users becomes in the visualization.
+I use Unity's line renderer to draw the arrows that show the direction of edges.
+Angles are calculated in a sort of "clock" where everytime an angle used, the angle "ticks" a certain number of degrees.
+This becomes all the more clear once opening the application.

 # Testing

 There are no formal tests for this application, due to it being in Unity.
 However, generally the application should follow this logic.